4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/05-Defining-vs-Calling-a-function/README.md

 **The name** of the function could be anything you like.
 Tip: use a descriptive name (don't be cheap with words, use as many as you need) this way you will understand what the function does -and returns-.
 Example names: addTwoIntegers , convertAStringIntoAnInteger , changeTheWorldUsingFrontEndDevelopment

-**Parameters:** you can define as many parameters as you like, nay, need.
+**Parameters:** you can define as many parameters as you like, may, need.
 The amount of parameters will depend on the operations done inside the function, I.E: if the function is adding two integers  (3 + 4)  this means the function will need two parameters (one for each integer).

 **Scope:** All the operations that the function will do needs to be inside the `{` `}` (curly brackets), anything outside won't be considered as part of the function, this is called **the scope**, and it could be local (inside the function) and global (outside of the function).